angular/angular/aio/content/guide/router.md

 ## Accessing query parameters and fragments

 Sometimes, a feature of your application requires accessing a part of a route, such as a query parameter or a fragment.
-The Tour of Heroes app at this stage in the tutorial uses a list view in which you can click on a hero to see details.
+The Tour of Heroes application at this stage in the tutorial uses a list view in which you can click on a hero to see details.
 The router uses an `id` to show the correct hero's details.

 First, import the following members in the component you want to navigate from.